adamrossnelson/colscore/colscore_varname_abbrevs.md

 CIP49CERT1
 Certificate of less than one academic year in Transportation And Materials Moving.
-Cert. less than one academic yr in Transportation & Materials Moving.
+Cert. <1 academic yr in Transportation & Materials Moving.

 CIP49CERT2
 Certificate of at least one but less than two academic years in Transportation And Materials Moving.
-Cert. at least one but less than two academicyrs in Transportation & Materials Moving.
+Cert. >1<2 academicyrs in Transportation & Materials Moving.

 CIP49ASSOC
 Associate degree in Transportation And Materials Moving.
 Assoc. deg. in Transportation & Materials Moving.

 CIP49CERT4
-Award of more than two but less than four academic years in Transportation And Materials Moving.
+Award of at least two but less than four academic years in Transportation And Materials Moving.
-Award more than two but less than four academicyrs in Transportation & Materials Moving.
+Award >2<4 academicyrs in Transportation & Materials Moving.

 CIP49BACHL
 Bachelor's degree in Transportation And Materials Moving.